Shivanshkaurav/logAnalysisScript/README.md

 Step 5: Output the Results
 The script outputs:

-The IP addresses with their request count.
+    -The IP addresses with their request count.
-The most frequently accessed endpoint.
+    -The most frequently accessed endpoint.
-Suspicious IP addresses with their failed login attempts.
+    -Suspicious IP addresses with their failed login attempts.